RAMP-PCAR/rql-nodojo/README.md

 ### values

 Will return an array of values for a given property.
 If multiple properties are given, will return nested arrays of values for each data item.
-Usage:values(&lt;property>,&lt;property>,...)
+**Usage:**values(&lt;property>,&lt;property>,...)

 	//single property
 	data = [